 Up to 100 students are accepted into the Pharm.D.
 Program each year.
-Preference is given to University of Connecticut students, Connecticut residents, and New England Regional (ME, MA, NH, VT) students.
 After carefully considering academic achievement, PCAT scores, extracurricular activities and personal motivation, a required interview may be extended to select applicants.
 An outstanding academic record may be one of the components used to prioritize student interviews.
-Students receiving an interview should not assume that they will be admitted to the School of Pharmacy.
 If invited to interview, the applicant’s personal attributes such as professional and social awareness, communication skills, self-knowledge and maturity, ethics and integrity, professional nature, and problem-solving ability are assessed.

 The Bachelor of Science in Pharmacy Studies is awarded in the course of study for the Doctor of Pharmacy degree.
 Only students who are admitted into the Doctor of Pharmacy Professional Program receive the Bachelor of Science in Pharmacy Studies degree.
 Applicants should refer to the application information for the Pharm.D. degree as it is the same program of study.
 High school students should refer to the information pertaining to the pre-pharmacy program.

-It should be noted that the B.S. in Pharmacy Studies is not a licensing degree in Connecticut or in any other state.
-The only degree offered by the UCONN School of Pharmacy that will allow a student to sit for licensure in Connecticut or in any other state is the Pharm.D.
+It should be noted that the Bachelor of Science in Pharmacy Studies is not a licensing degree in Connecticut or in any other state.
+The only degree offered by the UConn School of Pharmacy that will allow a student to sit for licensure in Connecticut, or in any other state, is the Doctor of Pharmacy (Pharm.D.).

 Transfer applicants should download the Transfer Admission Information & Plan of Study brochure.